-Once you have completed the file, use SAVE AS to save it to your computer as a CSV file (it’s an excel file now, so you have to choose Save As and find Comma Separated Value -CSV in the list).
+Once you have completed the file, use SAVE AS to save it to your computer as a CSV file (it’s an excel file now, so you have to choose Save As and find CSV (Comma delimited) in the list).
 See what that looks like to the right.
 If you don’t choose SAVE AS and select CSV (Comma delimited) then your file won’t import.

 If something goes wrong, use the red button on your Dashboard that says “Delete ALL students!”
 It is extreme.
 Do NOT do this if some classes have started working!
 Delete All Students will clear out all of your student data, allowing you to start over and re-import.